Santō Kyōden: Literary career

 Following his punishment in 1791, Kyōden shifted to yomihon or "books for reading."
 Yomihon are known for being large scale and for being more dramatic and didactic rather than episodic and humorous like many of the works Kyōden had previously written.
-Kyōden's first yomihon was Tzuzoku Taiseiden or the "Popular Biography of Confucious."
+Kyōden's first yomihon was Tzuzoku Taiseiden or the "Popular Biography of Confucius."
 In the autumn of that year, Kyokutei Bakin, who would later go on to write Nansō Satomi Hakkenden, or "Tale of Eight Dogs," was made Kyōden's apprentice.